 - 1 bunch radishes halved or quartered (stems and leaves removed)

 - 2 teaspoons olive oil divided (see notes for an oil-free option)

 - ½ cup chopped or slivered raw almonds

 - Make the pesto if you haven’t already and set aside.
 You can make the pesto ahead of time if you wish and keep in the fridge.

-- Place quinoa and 3 cups water (or vegetable broth for added flavor) in a medium pot and bring to a boil.
+- While the vegetables are roasting, place quinoa and water (or vegetable broth for added flavor) in a medium pot and bring to a boil.
 Turn down heat to a simmer, cover, and cook for about 15 minutes until the water is absorbed and the quinoa is cooked through.
 Fluff with a fork.

 - To assemble the bowls, place a small handful of spinach in a bowl, top with quinoa, roasted veggies, almonds, and a dollop of pesto.

 Storage/Freezing Store all the components of this dish separately.
 Stored in an air-tight container in the fridge, the asparagus and radishes will last about 3 days.
 Quinoa should keep for up to a week.
 Leftover pesto will keep for about 5 days.
 You can freeze leftover cooked quinoa in a freezer-safe container or plastic bag for 6 to 8 months.
 Pesto can be frozen for up to 6 months.
 I do not recommend freezing any leftover roasted vegetables.
 They will have a mushy texture upon thawing and reheating.

 ~ Nutrition facts calculated with ¼ cup pesto per serving.